liamhn/AutoPump/README.md

 ```
 The corpus for all of Lil Pump's lyrics contains 2982 unique words.
 We have our data in the form of a list of cleaned words.
 Next we need to construct our model and prepare the data to be fed into it.
 ## Constructing The Model
 We will treat this as a classification problem.
-The data we are trying to "classify" will be a sequence of text, and the classification categories will be the next word following that sequence.
+The data we are trying to "classify" will be a sequence of text, and the classification categories will the set of unique words in the corpus.
 Our model will take a sequence of words, and try to predict the next word.
 We can split our corpus into many sequences of text (as x data), and the following word (as y data).
 Then it is a simple matter of training a neural network to be able to classify each sequence into the appropriate class (i.e. predict the next word).
 Here we get out first hyper parameter -- the length of each sequence of x-data.
 We will experiment with this value bit, but we start out with a sentence length of 10 words -- a reasonable estimate for the length of a line of a song.
 We construct lists to hold the x_data nd y_data, as encoded lists of 10 word sequences, and the next encoded word, respectively.

 ```python
 # We will call each sequence of 50 words a "sentence"